PovertyAction/IPA-Stata-Trainings/README.md

 Houses IPA's Stata training courses and code.
 It contains the 102, 103, 104 and 202 trainings.

-102 is the first version on SMCL, previous versions had appeared as a word document.
+102 is the first version on SMCL, previous versions had appeared as a word document - will incorporate material from 103.

-103 is similar to training given at Kenya 2014, changes to made soon (removing Duplicates module, incorporating material throughout other modules).
+103 is similar to the training given at Kenya 2014, changes to made soon (removing Duplicates and Variable Properties modules, changing Loops module).

-104 is the version prepared for Kenya 2014, small revisions to be made soon (e.g. removal of Logical Expressions module)
+104 is the version prepared for Kenya 2014, main change since was to remove Logical Expressions module.

 202 is a module on Mata presented at the March 2014 Data Day.